 The Idaho Housing and Finance Association offers a second mortgage for first-time homebuyers that can be used for down payment assistance of 2.5% or 3.5% of the loan amount when you use the First Loan.
 The second mortgage has a fixed rate of 5% payable over 10 years.

-- The Access Deferred loan is 5% of the purchase price up to $7,500.
+The Access Deferred loan is 5% of the purchase price up to $7,500.
 Repayment is required once the first mortgage matures, or when the home is refinanced or sold.

-For either option, the maximum income limit ranges from $79,500 to $99,700, depending on the county.
+The maximum income limit ranges from $79,500 to $99,700 for either option, depending on the county.
 The minimum credit score is 640, and the maximum DTI is 45%.

 The home purchase price limit for Iowa’s down payment assistance programs is $311,000, although it may increase to $381,000 in targeted areas.
 Interested homebuyers can use the state’s Eligibility Quick Check for additional information.

-In Kentucky, low- to moderate-income homebuyers can obtain a partially forgivable loan of no more than 20% of the purchase price.
-At the end of 5-15 years, depending on the assistance, half of the loan amount will be forgiven.
+Low- to moderate-income homebuyers in Kentucky can obtain a partially forgivable loan of no more than 20% of the purchase price through the Louisville-Metro Down Payment Assistance Program.
+Half of the loan amount will be forgiven at the end of five to 15 years, depending on the assistance.
 The other 50% isn’t due for repayment until the home is sold.

 The Maine State Housing Authority’s Advantage program provides $3,500 toward down payment and closing cost assistance for first-time homebuyers.
-Borrowers must contribute 1% toward the home’s cost, and also complete a homebuyer education class.
+Borrowers must contribute 1% toward the home’s cost, and they must also complete a homebuyer education class.
 The minimum credit score requirement is 640.

 MaineHousing removes the first-time homebuyer requirement on its Advantage down payment assistance program for active duty and retired military.